 - Sensing – Includes computer vision, mapping, signal processing

-Note: For a list of approved courses go to: http://robotics.umich.edu/acedmic-program/
+Note: For links to lists of approved courses in each core subdiscipline go to:

 |ROB 550||Robotic Systems Laboratory||4 credits|